mika-s/mika-s.github.io/_posts/2017-12-18-transformation-to-pipi.markdown

 One thing that can be hard to get right is the mapping from -∞ to ∞ radians to -π to π radians.
 Or -∞ to ∞ to -180° to 180°.
-I've been unable to find information about it with Google, so I decided to share a function I've made that does the transformation.
+I've been unable to find information about it with Google (except for the functions that comes with Matlab), so I decided to share a function I've made that does the transformation.

 In C#: